gchq/sleeper/docs/05-ingest.md

 The EMR Serverless stack creates an EMR Serverless application that only runs when there are jobs to process.
 When you want to run a job the application is started by EMR Serverless.
 After 15 minutes of inactivity the application is shutdown ready to be started when needed.
+This can be overridden by changing the value of `sleeper.bulk.import.emr.serverless.autostop.timeout`

 A simple example of the message to send is: